 What Do They Teach in OSHA Training New York Course?

 In OSHA NYC training courses we teach you how to stay safe and prevent construction accidents on New York sites.
-You will train on identifying dangers on the construction site and avoid them without taking any risks.
-You will then be taught the proper protocols for reporting accidents and risky situations to the competent authorities.
+You will train on identifying dangers on the construction site and avoiding them without taking any risks.
+You will then be taught the proper protocols for reporting accidents and risky situations to competent authorities.
 In addition, we prepare you to take care of your personal safety and avoid injuries and accidents in the workplace.
 Training is required to be provided in a language that employees understand.

 What If I Don’t Have My OSHA Certificate?